 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where poppiite typically forms.
+Look in metamorphic rocks country, the host setting where poppiite typically forms.
 If you start seeing calcite, diopside in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.